 You want love.
 You pine.
 You yearn.
 You wish.
 You plead.
 Why can’t you be swept off your feet?
 Why can’t someone who makes life easier come along?
 What can’t your heart feel the fullness of true love?

 Do really want the answer to that?
-Because the answer is that you choose not to fill it with love.
-Your heart is full of criticism, judgment and opinion about everything and everybody—most importantly including you.
-Why is it filled with that?
+Because the answer is that you choose not to fill your life with love.
+Your heart is full of criticism, judgment and opinion about everything and everybody—most importantly you.
+Why is your mind filled with that?
 Because that’s what you invest your consciousness on.

 If I monitored your thoughts all day I would find that you thought a lot about your identity.
 And I would also witness you levelling all sorts of comparisons, criticisms, judgments and opinions about that identity.
 And you do the same thing to everyone else too.
 But it’s all about what you or others aren’t.